Abhayraj464/Pizza-sales/README.md

 #### Pizza sales analysis using SQL:

-This a combination of different datas of a pizza shop, from these data, using SQL sales analysis of pizzas in the shop is done.
+This a combination of different data sets of a pizza shop.From these data, using SQL sales analysis of pizzas in the shop is done.

 ## Project Components